Bear Lake Monster: History

 An 1868 article in the Deseret News announced that "The Indians have a tradition concerning a strange, serpent-like creature inhabiting the waters of Bear Lake… Now, it seems this water devil, as the Indians called it, has again made an appearance.
 A number of our white settlers declare they have seen it with their own eyes.
 This Bear Lake Monster, they now call it, is causing a great deal of excitement up here."
 The author, Joseph C. Rich, went on to relate several sightings of the creature in recent times.
 The article created a stir in Salt Lake City, and within a month "a news staff member… quizzed many Bear Lake people and found hardly a person who doubted it."

-Leaders of Mormon church took an interest in the monster.
+Leaders of the Mormon church took an interest in the monster.
 When they visited the area on preaching tours, they spoke with residents of the region.
 They stated that they "had a conversation with brother Charles C. Rich and other brethren from Bear Lake Valley, respecting the monster which has been seen in the lake" and found that they declared that the testimony that had been given "by so many individuals, who have seen these creatures in so many places and under a variety of circumstances" that they (the locals) considered the story to be "indisputable".
 The Deseret News continued to publish articles about the monster—skeptically at times and defensively at others—while other local newspapers turned to attack the stories of a water devil.
 The Salt Lake Tribune even went as far as to quip that the Monster was "twin brother to the devil and cousin to Brigham".

 In 1874, LDS bishop William Budge wrote a letter to the editor of the Ogden Junction newspaper, saying he and two friends had seen the monster, which he described as about 5 to 6 ft long: "Its face and part of its head were distinctly seen, covered in fur, or short hair of a light snuff color.
 The face of the animal was flat, very wide between the eyes, and tapering to the nose, with very full, large, blue eyes and prominent ears, the ears resembling those of a horse, but scarcely as long.
 The whole face in shape was like that of a fox, but so large that the space between the eyes equaled that of the distance between the eyes of a common cow.
 It did not look ferocious and was in no hurry to go ..."